 iv.
 Explain how the results of sensitivity tests were used or considered in developing assumptions.

-d.
+c.
 Impact of Margin

 Company can perform the impact of margin analysis using off-cycle data.
 The analysis can be done less frequently than annually unless there is change or update in the margins, but not less frequently than every three years.

-Impact of Margins for Each Risk Factor – The impact of margins on the stochastic reserve for each risk factor, or group of risk factors, that has a material impact on the stochastic reserve, determined by subtracting (i) from (ii), expressed in both dollar amounts and percentages.
+Impact of Margins for Each Risk Factor – The impact of margins on the DR or SR for each risk factor, or group of risk factors, that has a material impact on the DR or SR, determined by subtracting (i) from (ii), expressed in both dollar amounts and percentages.
 For the purposes of this analysis, calculate the CTE without requiring that the scenario reserve for any scenario be no less than the cash surrender value:

-The CTE70 (best efforts), as outlined in VM-21, Section 9.C, but with the reserve calculated based on the anticipated experience assumption for the risk factor and prudent estimate assumptions for all other risk factors.
+The CTE70 (best efforts) and DR, as outlined in VM-21, Section 9.C or VM-22, Section 9.C, but with the reserve calculated based on the anticipated experience assumption for the risk factor and prudent estimate assumptions for all other risk factors.

-The CTE70 (best efforts), as outlined in VM-21, Section 9.C, for that group of contracts as reported.
+The CTE70 (best efforts) and DR, as outlined in VM-21, Section 9.C or VM-22, Section 9.C, for that group of contracts as reported.

-Repeat the impact analysis using the same method on CTE98 levels.
+For groups of contracts subject to C-3 Phase II RBC requirements, repeat the impact analysis using the same method on CTE98 levels.

-Aggregate Impact of Margins – The aggregate impact of all margins on the stochastic reserve for that group of contracts determined by subtracting (1) from (2), expressed in both dollar amounts and percentages.
+Aggregate Impact of Margins – The aggregate impact of all margins on the DR or SR for that group of contracts determined by subtracting (1) from (2), expressed in both dollar amounts and percentages.
 For the purposes of this analysis, calculate the CTE without requiring that the scenario reserve for any scenario be no less than the cash surrender value:

-The CTE70 (best efforts), as outlined in VM-21, Section 9.C, for that group of contracts, but with the reserve calculated based on anticipated experience assumptions for all risk factors prior to the addition of any margins.
+The CTE70 (best efforts) and DR, as outlined in VM-21, Section 9.C or VM-22, Section 9.C, for that group of contracts, but with the reserve calculated based on anticipated experience assumptions for all risk factors prior to the addition of any margins.

-The CTE70 (best efforts), as outlined in VM-21, Section 9.C, for that group of contracts as reported.
+The CTE70 (best efforts) and DR, as outlined in VM-21, Section 9.C or VM-22,, Section 9.C for that group of contracts as reported.

-Repeat the impact analysis using the same method on CTE98 levels.
+For groups of contracts subject to C-3 Phase II RBC requirements, repeat the impact analysis using the same method on CTE98 levels.

-Impact of Implicit Margins – For the purposes of the disclosures required in Section 13.d.ii and Section 13.d.iii above:
+Impact of Implicit Margins – For the purposes of the disclosures required in Section 16.d.ii and Section 16.d.iii above: